trinodb/trino-go-client/README.md

 This Trino client is an implementation of Go's `database/sql/driver` interface.
 In order to use it, you need to import the package and use the  [`database/sql`](https://golang.org/pkg/database/sql/) API then.

-Only read operations are supported, such as SHOW and SELECT.

 Use `trino` as `driverName` and a valid [DSN](#dsn-data-source-name) as the `dataSourceName`.

 Example: